mrazomej/phd/docs/src/chapter_02/section_06_discussion.md

 simple repression within the MWC model [@Daber2009] and experimentally measured how mutations alter the induction profiles of transcription factors [@Daber2011a].
-Vilar and Saiz analyzed a variety of interactions in inducible *lac*-based systems including the effects of oligomerization and DNA folding on transcription factor induction [@Leonor2008; @Vilar2013].
+Vilar and Saiz analyzed a variety of interactions in inducible *lac*-based systems, including the effects of oligomerization and DNA folding on transcription factor induction [@Leonor2008; @Vilar2013].
 Other work has attempted to use the *lac* system to reconcile *in vitro* and *in vivo* measurements [@Tungtur2011; @Sochor2014].

-Although this body of work has done much to improve our understanding of allosteric transcription factors, there have been few attempts to explicitly connect quantitative models to experiments.
+Although this body of work has done much to improve our understanding of allosteric transcription factors, there have been few attempts to connect quantitative models to experiments explicitly.
 Here, we generate a predictive model of allosteric transcriptional regulation and then test the model against a thorough set of experiments using well-characterized regulatory components.
 Specifically, we used the MWC model to build upon a well-established thermodynamic model of transcriptional regulation [@Bintu2005; @Garcia2011c], allowing us to compose the model from a minimal set of biologically meaningful parameters.
-This model combines both theoretical and experimental insights; for example, rather than considering gene expression directly we analyze the fold-change in expression, where the weak promoter approximation (see ) circumvents uncertainty in the RNAP copy number.
-The resulting model depended upon experimentally accessible parameters, namely, the repressor copy number, the repressor-DNA binding energy, and the concentration of inducer.
+This model combines both theoretical and experimental insights; for example, rather than considering gene expression directly, we analyze the fold-change in expression, where the weak promoter approximation (see ) circumvents uncertainty in the RNAP copy number.
+The resulting model depended upon experimentally accessible parameters, namely, the repressor copy number, the repressor-DNA binding energy, and inducer concentration.
 We tested these predictions on a range of strains whose repressor copy number spanned two orders of magnitude and whose DNA binding affinity spanned 6 $k_BT$.
-We argue that one would not be able to generate such a wide array of predictions by using a Hill function, which abstracts away the biophysical meaning of the parameters into phenomenological parameters [@Forsen1995].
+We argue that one would not generate such a wide array of predictions by using a Hill function, which abstracts away the biophysical meaning of the parameters into phenomenological parameters [@Forsen1995].

 More precisely, we tested our model in the context of a *lac*-based simple repression system by first determining the allosteric dissociation constants